 Hi there!
 My name is Mona Xia and I am so excited to be on the board of SGF!
 I am a Hufflepuff by nature, an optimist by choice and a lawyer by trade.
 I have a background in corporate law in the health care space, have assisted in the representation of underserved and underrepresented individuals and communities, and am currently in-house counsel for an Atlanta-based company.

 I am so inspired by the people and mission of SGF and am grateful for the opportunity to be a part of this team and journey.
 Looking forward to meeting, learning from and hopefully making a difference in the lives of all of the incredible people/families along the way

-I’m Lindsey Williams & I am the Multi-Media Communications!
+I’m Lindsey Williams & I am the Special Events and Social Media Coordinator!

 Hey guys!!
 My name is Ashley Elrod and I am so excited to be a part of the Specially Gifted Foundation,

 SGF.
 I am a contributing therapist for the foundation and I am so thrilled to be able to come up with fun